matfajutagana/Barangay-Calingag-BMIS/README.md

 # Barangay-Calingag-BMIS
-Management Information System for Barangay Calingag
+Management Information System for Barangay Calingag using the MERN Stack

 ## Features
 - Resident Profiling